-It’s underfoot, sure, but the floor coatings in your manufacturing facility should be top of mind.
+It’s underfoot, sure, but the coatings on your food processing flooring should be top of mind.

 Owners who experience project failures and budget overruns are often forced to cut or modify scope to salvage their budgets.
 According to KPMG International’s 2015 Global Construction Project Owner’s Survey, “Climbing the curve,” 53 percent of owners suffered one or more underperforming projects in the previous year, and only 31 percent of all respondents’ projects came within 10 percent of the budget in the past three years.

-Why do I need to put a coating over my floor?
+Why do I need to put a coating over my food processing flooring?

 Uncoated concrete floors may be a perfectly acceptable choice in warehouses, light industrial areas or industries not involved with consumable products.
-But the floor in a food-processing facility is typically exposed to many types of food byproducts.
+But food processing flooring is typically exposed to many types of food byproducts.
 Some of these substances can cause serious damage to concrete because of their corrosive nature.
 In addition, these contaminants can infiltrate uncoated concrete, resulting in uncontrolled growth of bacteria and ultimately degrading the processed food’s purity.

 Knowing the costs

 Floor coatings can vary greatly in cost depending on the application, but cost shouldn’t be the deciding factor.
-Using the wrong floor coating to save on cost could be a costly mistake.
+Using the wrong coating on your food processing flooring to save on cost could be a costly mistake.
 Consider the costs associated with different floor coating options: